 - Green card is not issued for life.
 It is for a specific period, which is normally for 10 years.
 You need to revalidate it after that limit.

-- There are certain conditions in order to maintain the status of Green card.
+- You must meet certain conditions in order to maintain green card status.

 Sample Green Card